 - Stage II - In stage II, the tumor is larger than 5 centimeters and is only found in the adrenal gland.

 - Stage III - In stage III, the tumor is any size and has spread to nearby lymph nodes; or nearby tissues or organs (kidney, diaphragm, pancreas, spleen, or liver) or large blood vessels (renal vein or vena cava) and may have spread to nearby lymph nodes.

 - Stage IV - In stage IV, the tumor is any size, may have spread to nearby lymph nodes, and has spread to other parts of the body, such as the lung, bone, or peritoneum.

 Treatment may include surgery, radiation therapy, and/or chemotherapy.
 Treatment for inoperable or unresectable tumors can be utilized for palliation, but the prognosis is poor.

+Adrenocortical carcinoma can recur (come back) after it has been treated.
 The 5-year survival rate for inoperable or unresectable tumors is less than 10%.

 Disabled World is an independent disability community established in 2004 to provide disability news and information to people with disabilities, seniors, their family and/or carers.
 See our homepage for informative news, reviews, sports, stories and how-tos.
 You can also connect with us on Twitter and Facebook or learn more about Disabled World on our about us page.

 Disabled World provides general information only.
 The materials presented are never meant to substitute for professional medical care by a qualified practitioner, nor should they be construed as such.
 Financial support is derived from advertisements or referral programs, where indicated.
 Any 3rd party offering or advertising does not constitute an endorsement.